Krz-Aramis/Rango/README.md

 1. Leverage Python virtual environment (virtualenv).
 2. Improve confidence in working with Web Applications.

+## HTML-Boilerplate envy

+Today, I have wasted a lot of time looking into the [HTML5 Boilerplate project](https://github.com/h5bp/html5-boilerplate).
+Indeed, there should be little need for me to handcraft all of the required CSS code for this learning application.
+Likewise, I would like to learn how to leverage such a framework.
+I write these lines to acknowledge that I wanted to chew too much too soon.
+Now is not the time to refactor the code to include this framework.

+I may have identified, however, a Django Project that could make this process easier ([Github link](https://github.com/mattsnider/django-html5-boilerplate)).
+Truthfully, I cannot commit myself to believe that this project, which has not been touched in 5 years, can provide the latest version of the project.
+If it is great! because, it is compatible with `pip` meaning that I will not have to track this as part of any repository.

 ## Assumptions

 - We will use the latest version of Python and Django for this tutorial.
 This is despite the fact that the book references old versions of both.